OE100/PossessedMask/README.md

 # Releases

+# Version 1.1.0

+- Hopefully fixed a bug where if a masked enemy spawned on a planet that is disallowed in vanilla it would just get stuck.
+- Added more config options for controlling mod mechanics and spawn rate of masks.

 # Version 1.0.10

 - Added delay between preventing client actions and automated actions to prevent errors in edge cases.